OSGeo/PROJ/docs/source/usage/environmentvars.rst

     Define a custom path to the CA Bundle file.
 This can be useful if `curl` and :envvar:`PROJ_NETWORK` are enabled.
 Alternatively, the
     :c:func:`proj_curl_set_ca_bundle_path` function can be used.

+.. envvar:: PROJ_NATIVE_CA

+    .. versionadded:: 9.6.0

+    When this is set to ON, the operating systems native CA store will be used for certificate verification If you set this option to ON and also set PROJ_CURL_CA_BUNDLE then during verification those certificates are searched in addition to the native CA store.